 While American and Filipino forces were withdrawing from the Pilar-Bigac Line, the battalion prevented the Japanese from overrunning the position and cutting off the withdrawing troops.
 On the morning of January 27, a new battle line had been formed and all units were supposed to be beyond it.
 That morning, the tanks were still holding their position six hours after they were supposed to have withdrawn.
 While holding the position, the tanks, with self-propelled mounts, ambushed, at point-blank range, three Japanese units causing 50 percent casualties.

-The first method was to have three Filipino soldiers sit on the back of the tanks with sacks of hand grenades.
+The first method used to wipe out the Japanese was to have three Filipino soldiers sit on the back of the tanks with sacks of hand grenades.
 When the Japanese dove back into their foxholes, the tank would go over it and the soldiers would drop three hand grenades into the foxhole.
 Since the ordnance was from World War I, one out of three hand grenades would explode.
 The second method was simple.
 The tank was parked with one track across the foxhole.
 The driver gave power to the opposite track causing the tank to go in a circle and dig into the dirt until the Japanese soldiers were dead.
-According to members of the battalion, the tankers slept upwind from the tanks.
+According to members of the battalion, the tankers slept upwind from the tanks so they would not smell the rotting flesh in them.

 The Japanese launched an all-out attack, on April 3, supported by artillery and aircraft.
 A large force of Japanese troops came over Mount Samat and descended down the south face of the volcano.
 This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.
 The Japanese broke through the east side of the main defensive line on Bataan on April 7.
 C Company was pulled out of its position along the west side of the line and ordered to reinforce the eastern part of the line.
 Traveling south to Mariveles, the tankers started up the eastern road but were unable to reach their assigned area due to the roads being blocked by retreating Filipino and American forces.
 The tanks became a favorite target of the Japanese receiving fire on trails and while hidden in the jungle. and could not fight back.
 The situation was so bad that other troops avoided being near the tanks, and the 26th Cavalry turned down a tank company’s offer of assistance in a counter-attack.